dwhieb/dissertation/README.md

 post          | The words in the utterance following the token. translation   | A translation of the utterance that the word token appears in.
 This was not included for English data.

 Rather than copy-paste each token and its surrounding context into this spreadsheet, I utilized the [DLx concordance library][dlx-concordance], a tool I wrote and published which takes a list of wordforms, finds every instance of those wordforms in a corpus, and generates a tab-delimited list of tokens in Keyword-in-Context format.

-In preparation for generating this file, I first created a list of every possible inflected wordform of the 100 archilexemes that were selected for annotation.
-Morphologically derived forms were not included, but suppletive inflections variants were included.
-Thus for the archilexeme _know_, I included the following wordforms:

-- _knew_
-- _know_
-- _knowing_
-- _known_
-- _knows_

-Some of these wordforms also function as morphologically derived words.
-This is a function of the fact that certain morphemes in English, like _‑ing_, have both inflectional and derivational uses.
-To be thorough I had to begin by including both inflectional and derivational uses in the list of tokens to annotate.
-However, when a derivational use of one of these words was encountered, I manually removed it from the data, since this study is focused on only morphologically unmarked derivation, i.e. conversion.

-I also had to include some seemingly unusual wordforms in this list.
-For example, the forms of the archilexeme _one_ are as follows:

-- _one_
-- _ones_
-- _oned_
-- _oning_ (possible spelling variant of _onning_)
-- _onning_

-Including the strange-looking verbal forms of _one_ allow the script to find any potential predicative uses of the word _one_ in addition to modificational or referential uses.
-While there are no such predicative uses of _one_ in the OANC, examples can easily be found online, such as the following:

-> What might be if we were **Oned**?
-United, as we would say (David Grieve, _Love in thin places_)

-Therefore it was necessary to construct the list of wordforms to annotate as inclusively as possible, in order to be open to the possibility of finding even seemingly unlikely or impossible cases of conversion.

-For English, I did not have to included possessive forms in the list of wordforms because `'s` is tokenized as a separate word by the OANC.

-The resulting list of English wordforms to annotate is located in `data/English/stats/selectedWordforms.txt`.
+In this repository, the script `scripts/stats/generateConcordance.js` runs the DLx concordance library on the list of selected wordforms from the `selectedWordforms.txt` file (see [Selecting Words for Annotation](#selecting-words-for-annotation) above).

+If you would like to generate a concordance of different words, or for a different corpus, follow the instructions for the DLx concordance library, located [here][dlx-concordance].

 ### The Annotation Process